IPsec Tunnelling Guide

 Introduction

 WeOS provides virtual private network (VPN) support via IPsec VPNs.
 A switch can act as a VPN gateway in site-to-site, site-to-host, or host-to-host scenarios.
 Configured as a VPN gateway, it can be used to securely connect branch office networks with a central office network.
-The data traffic will be protected by encrypted tunnels when sent over the Internet.
+Data traffic is protected by encrypted tunnels when sent over the Internet.

 Overview